ubihazard/probook-4x30s/README.md

 | **USB 3.0**  | Realtek
 | **Card reader** | JMicron
 | **DVR-RW drive** | HP
+| **macOS**    | Monterey 12.6.8
 | **OpenCore** | [0.9.4-5afed6e](https://github.com/ubihazard/OpenCorePkg-ProBook/releases/tag/v0.9.4-5afed6e) (version for ProBook)
 | **OCLP** | 0.6.7

 [^1]: Everything works.
-USB 3.0 and web cam might work only up to High Sierra.
-USB 2.0 and Bluetooth need proper [port mapping](#acpi-aka-dsdt-patching).
+USB 3.0 works up to Catalina.
+Web cam might not work in some apps due to Metal: depends on the app and macOS version.
+USB 2.0 and Bluetooth need proper [USB port mapping](#acpi-aka-dsdt-patching).

 Although this laptop is very old, macOS works surprisingly well on it with pretty much full compatibility.
 You can expect relatively smooth web browsing experience, word processing, and coding light projects in VS Code (nothing too demanding).
 Don‘t expect running XCode with iOS simulator on it though.
 It can also help you manage your iThings if you don‘t already have a Mac.

 Getting your laptop ready
 -------------------------

-Before you start it is recommended that you consider upgrading your ProBook.
+Before you begin, it is recommended that you consider upgrading your ProBook.
 All of its off-the-shelf configurations are hopelessly outdated by now, but thanks to its age most components from that time are sold dirt cheap on used markets and Aliexpress.

 ### SSD